NeonOstrich/Polling-and-Banking-Data-Analysis-in-Python/README.md

 ## Background

-In this project, I am performing two analyses called PyPoll and PyBank. budget_data.csv and election_data.csv.
+In this project, I am performing two analyses called PyPoll and PyBank.
 PyPoll consists analyzing polling data for a small town.
 It focuses on the dataset, election_data.csv, which holds data in in three columns: "Voter ID", "County", and "Candidate".

 PyBank consists of analyzing financial data for a company.
 It focuses on the dataset, budget_data.csv,